AnelCC/Dagger2Base_Code/README.md

 The project follows a typical MVVM pattern where all the complexity of the View is deferred to a ViewModel.
 Take a moment to familiarize yourself with the structure of the project.

+Dependencies are defined using the @Provides and @Binds annotations.

+@Binds annotation to tell Dagger which implementation it needs to use when providing an interface.
+@Modules are a way to encapsulate how to provide objects in a semantic way.
+@Component annotation  can access the information that by Modules.
+@BindsInstance.
+Provide an implementation when providing an interface.

 ### Library References
 1. Kotlin